TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 This guide provides all necessary information to enable you to contribute to the TYPO3 source code.

-The main focus is adding patches (to fix bugs or add new features) to the TYPO3 source code, but you will also find information for :ref:`writing bug reports <bugreporting-index>`, :ref:`adding documentation <Adding-documentation>`, :ref:`running tests <testing>`, :ref:`reviewing and testing patches <ifeOfAPatch>` etc.
+The main focus is submitting patches (to fix bugs or add new features) to the TYPO3 source code, but you will also find information for :ref:`writing bug reports <bugreporting-index>`, :ref:`adding documentation <Adding-documentation>`, :ref:`running tests <testing>`, :ref:`reviewing and testing patches <lifeOfAPatch>` etc.

 How this guide is structured
 ============================